The NEED Act (HR2990): REAL Monetary Reform

 A few years later, in 1836, Albert Gallatin, now become a New York banker, again commented on the results arising out of Jacksonian policies:

 The Second Bank as we all know met its demise under Andrew Jackson, and the resulting panic of 1837 caused a self-made merchant by the name of Edward Kellogg to devote himself to a study of international finance after his business had been ruined by Jacksonian monetary policies.
 Kellogg understood that currency was not a commodity but a creature of law and he began to write extensively on the subject.
-His writings influenced others - including Henry Carey, who was Lincoln's economic adviser, under whose administration and for the first time in the nation's history, non-interest bearing legal tender Treasury notes were issued in quantities sufficient enough to carry the Union through the Civil War.
+His writings influenced others - including Henry Carey, who was Lincoln's economic adviser and an ardent supporter of the Greenback dollar.
+As we all know it was under Lincoln's administration and for the first time in the nation's history that non-interest bearing legal tender Treasury notes were issued in quantities sufficient enough to carry the Union through the Civil War.

-Meanwhile the South installed the same kind of money system that had been practiced in the colonies, with each state and many local municipalities and even merchants issuing their own particular brand of currency along with that issued by the Confederate government.
+Meanwhile the South committed some of the very same mistakes that had been made in the colonies, with each state and many local municipalities and even merchants issuing their own particular brand of currency along with that issued by the Confederate government.
 Not surprisingly, this experiment also proved to be a monumental failure.
 The monetary system collapsed and the War left the South in economic ruins, paving the way for the unspeakably brutal crop lien system.
 Out of this deplorable system eventually sprang the Populist or People's party, which had as one of its planks government issued non-interest bearing Treasury Notes - or U.S. money, similar to that of the short-lived Green Back Party formed shortly after the Civil War.

 The Bull Moose party in 1912 had a currency plank similar to that of the Greenback Party and the Greenback Party's successor, the Populist/People's Party, as part of its platform.
 And in the 1930's another prestigious monetary reform group was formed.
 This group included many top economists such as Henry Simon and Irving Fisher among its ranks.
 Also on board was none other than Robert Owen, who had been co-sponsor of the Federal Reserve Act, which he later revealed had been tweaked at the last moment to remove the debt-paying power of the U.S. dollar.